fflch/ansible-role-sambadc/README.md

 This role only does two jobs:

- - Create a new Domain Controler (DC) in a samba server
+ - Configure a pre-installed samba server to be a new Domain Controler (DC)
- - Or join a new DC to a existent DC group
+ - Or configure a pre-installed samba server to join to existent DC group

  This role does not do the following, but depends them to work: